 Please Review the Six Hiking Essentials and the Hike Difficulty Levels at the bottom of this page.
 Know what to pack so you can get back.

 Note to non-members: We welcome guests to join us in all our activities.
-After coming to one or two events, if you like what we do, we would expect you'll join our club.
+After coming to some of our events, if you like what we do, we would expect you'll join our club.
 Members can always bring guests.

-(these are generalities – every hike is different)
+Hike Difficulty Levels These are generalities - every hike is different

 Easy Hikes: 1-2 hours, gradual hills